 Listen, we get it.
 Greasy, oily sunscreen feels gross on your face.
-But trust us when we say that there are dozens of professionally backed, well-formulated SPFs that can protect your skin without making your face feel slimy.
+But trust us when we say that there are dozens of professionally backed, well-formulated SPFs that can protect your skin without irritating it.

 The other important thing to note: Sun exposure darkens pigmentation.
 Those acne scars you’ve been trying to get rid of will only get worse if you let them soak up the sun unexposed.
 Why?
 Because the sun encourages melanin production (this is how and why we tan) and scars and pigmentation are just a buildup of extra melanin.

-Regardless, we understand it can be a challenge to find the right sunscreen formula for acne prone skin.
-And it is true, confirms Eisenberg, that the wrong type of sunscreen can cause a chemical reaction on the skin that leads to more acne.
+We understand it can be a challenge to find the right sunscreen formula for acne prone skin.
+And it is true that the wrong type of sunscreen can cause a chemical reaction on the skin that leads to more acne.

 Luckily, there are a plethora of sunscreens on shelves, and many where the ingredients don’t clog your pores or stay on the surface of your skin and make you look white and pasty.
-In fact, says Eisenberg, if you have the right sunscreen it will help to mattify your skin.
-“Ingredients with mattifying properties help to calm inflammation beneath the heat of the sun,” she says.
+In fact, if you have the right sunscreen it will help to mattify your skin.
+That’s because ingredients with mattifying properties help to calm inflammation beneath the heat of the sun.

 That’s right.
 The correct sunscreen can actually help your acne-prone skin.
 So don’t shy away from SPF just because sunscreens are traditionally oily and greasy — the right one is out there for you!

-So with all of that in mind, look for an acne friendly SPF by finding formulas that offer broad spectrum coverage, which protects from both UVA and UVB rays.
-Make sure you look for water resistant or sweat proof formulations, because these add an extra layer of protection, especially when you’re in the water or active.
+So with all of that in mind, look for an acne friendly SPF by finding formulas that offer broad-spectrum coverage, which protects from both UVA and UVB rays.
+Make sure you look for water-resistant or sweat proof formulations, because these add an extra layer of protection, especially when you’re in the water or active.
 If you’re spending the day in the outdoors, and as a general rule, be sure to reapply throughout the day.

 It used to be true that physical SPFs — sunscreens that include zinc oxide and/or titanium dioxide that sit on the surface of the skin to block UV rays — were thicker formulations.
 Thankfully for those of us who are acne-prone, newer formulations of zinc oxide and titanium dioxide are lighter, smoother and much smaller.
 These micronized formulas are ideal for acne-prone skin.

-The bottom line?
-You absolutely should not skip the SPF if you’ve got acne prone skin.
+You absolutely should not skip the SPF if you’ve got acne-prone skin.
 In fact, it’s even more imperative that you wear sunscreen if you have pimples.
-Now go get yourself a good facial SPF!
+Now go get yourself a good moisturizing SPF!